Svetlogorsk, Kaliningrad Oblast: Transportation

 The Svetlogorsk-1 and Svetlogorsk-2 stations of the Kaliningrad Railway are located in Svetlogorsk.
-These stations belong to two railway branches of the Kaliningrad — Pereslavskoye — Pionersky — Svetlogorsk-1 — Svetlogorsk-2 direct line and the Kaliningrad — Zelenogradsk — Pionersky — Svetlogorsk-1 — Svetlogorsk-2 rokadnaya line.
-At the peak of the popularity of Svetlogorsk in the 1980s, in the summer, every day, full-composite trains went from Kaliningrad to Svetlogorsk and back every 20 minutes, they traveled an average of 45 minutes, a ticket cost 35 kopecks, a travel ticket for a month — 2 rubles.
+These stations belong to two railway branches of the Kaliningrad – Pereslavskoye – Pionersky – Svetlogorsk-1 – Svetlogorsk-2 direct line and the Kaliningrad – Zelenogradsk – Pionersky – Svetlogorsk-1 – Svetlogorsk-2 rokadnaya line.
+At the peak of the popularity of Svetlogorsk in the 1980s, in the summer, every day, full-composite trains went from Kaliningrad to Svetlogorsk and back every 20 minutes, they traveled an average of 45 minutes, a ticket cost 35 kopecks, a travel ticket for a month – 2 rubles.
 20 kopecks.
 Then many Kaliningrad residents, having bought a monthly travel ticket, went to the sea in the summer not only on weekends, but also after work: in the evening to sunbathe for a couple of hours-to swim.
 In 2013, in the summer, only nine 4-6-car trains a day plied from Kaliningrad (Yuzhny Railway Station) to Svetlogorsk and back, they travel an average of 1 hour.
 The Svetlogorsk — Zelenogradsk — Kaliningrad train runs once a day.
 This provides additional opportunities for lovers of high-quality and diverse beach holidays.
 There is a bus stop near the Svetlogorsk-2 train station, from which buses run to Kaliningrad, Otradnoye.

 In August 2008, the construction of the Primorsky Ring highway began, which significantly shortened the way from Svetlogorsk to Khrabrovo Airport, about 30 km.
 In 2012, the Primorsky Ring was completed to Svetlogorsk and has a branch to Pionerskoye.
 Further construction of the Primorsky Ring in the direction of the Amber is frozen.
 The launch of the Primorsky Ring made it possible to unload the old German highway Svetlogorsk — Pereslavskoye — Kaliningrad, which had the fame of a very dangerous road.
 Despite the slightly longer length of the highway, 45 kilometers on the new road versus 35 kilometers on the old road, the permitted speed of 110 km/ h will significantly reduce the travel time to Kaliningrad.
 Two lanes in each direction and separated oncoming traffic make driving along the Primorsky Ring much safer and more enjoyable for drivers and passengers.

-The city is connected by bus with Kaliningrad, Baltic, Zelenograd and Khrabrovo International Airport.
+The city is connected by bus with Kaliningrad, Baltiysk, Zelenograd and Khrabrovo International Airport.